rosemutai/React-Capstone-Project/README.md

 This project is built with React

 **React-Capstone-Project** is a mobile web application to check a list of metrics (numeric values) created making use of React and Redux.
-The webapp will have several pages:
+The webapp has two pages:
-- One page, the home page, has a list of items that is filtered by some parameters.
+- The home page, has a list of countries that can be filtered by country.
-- The other page for the item details.
+- The second page is the details page, it shows the Covid statistics of a particular country.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 - React